crypticCaroline/ms1-plantfactory/README.md

                 > Unpacking objects: 100% (10/10), done.
 [Click Here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for more info on cloning.

-## Bugs
+## Known Bugs
 * There was an issue with testimonal when the content was view on a phone in landscape mode- FIX I changed the layout of the page so the content would render better.
 * The text on the carousel takes a moment to snap to uppercase.
 This is likely because of the delay in reaching the Bootstrap style sheet.
-FIX written the follow code in directly into my style.css
+FIX written the follow code directly into my style.css

          .carousel-caption h5, .carousel-caption p {
         color:var(--md-brown);